1. Home/

 How do low-code and no-code platforms differ for workflow automation?

-Low-code and no-code platforms offer different approaches to workflow automation, differing in flexibility, target audience, and areas of application.
+Low-code and no-code platforms offer different approaches to workflow automation that differ in flexibility, target audience, and areas of application.

 🎯 Target Audiences and Use Cases

-• Low-Code: Suitable for more complex, individualized workflows
+• Low-code: Suitable for more complex, customized workflows

 ⚙ ️ Feature Scope and Flexibility